selabhvl/dat110public/week16/week16.md

 ### Exercise 16.3: Stopable-thread abstraction

-The RDT framework for reliable data transfer studied earlier, and the network routing framework (NFR) to be explored in the coming weeks relies on the stopable-thread abstraction for implementation of protocol entities and network interfaces.
+The RDT framework for reliable data transfer studied earlier, and the network routing framework (NFR) to be explored in the coming weeks rely on the stopable-thread abstraction for implementation of protocol entities and network interfaces.

 The aim of this exercise it to become familiar with the stopable-threads abstraction which builds on top of Java threads.

+#### Stopable-threads

-The implementation of the Stopable-class is shown below and can also be found in the repository at https://github.com/lmkr/stopablethread.git
+The implementation of the `Stopable`-class is shown below and can also be found in the repository at https://github.com/lmkr/stopablethread.git

 ```java
 public abstract class Stopable extends Thread {